Wulf's Kitchen: How to Grill Seafood Like a Pro

 What to grill

-Try: Yellowtail Hiramasa, Australian Tiger Prawns, squid which cooks in a literal minute or two, and fish collars – we've got many varieties in the store right now, and they’re the new chicken wings and ribs!
-And we love a good Surf + Turf.
-You can try one of our sets or buy the Pineland Farms Center Cut Prime Sirloin steaks and pair them with whatever you want.
+Try: hiramasa, scallops, and squid, which cooks in a literal minute or two, and fish collars – we've got many varieties in the store right now, and they’re the new chicken wings and ribs!

 Start with a clean grill.
 Scrape it off before you get started so there’s nothing for the fish to stick to.
 Additionally, some people swear by having a bunched-up rag dabbed in oil that can be run along the grill before you start cooking the fish.